victronenergy/evcc-venusos-installer/README.md

 sh build.sh
 ```

 Put the `venus-data.tar.gz` archive on a USB stick or SD card, connect it to the GX device and reboot the device.
-If you have SSH access, you can alternatively call `/etc/init.d/update-data.sh` instead of rebooting.

-After a while, evcc will get available at port `7070` of your GX device, e.g. [http://venus.local:7070/](http://venus.local:7070/).
+After some seconds, evcc will get available at port `7070` of your GX device, e.g. [http://venus.local:7070/](http://venus.local:7070/).

 Please don't forget to remove the USB stick after the installation process.